papapa9487/azure-docs.zh-tw/articles/monitoring-and-diagnostics/monitoring-enable-diagnostic-logs-using-template.md

     "serviceBusRuleId": {
       "type": "string",
       "metadata": {
-        "description": "Service Bus Rule Id for the Service Bus Namespace in which the Event Hub should be created or streamed to."
+        "description": "Resource ID of the Service Bus Rule for the Service Bus Namespace in which the Event Hub should be created or streamed to."
       }
     },
     "workspaceId":{
       "type": "string",
       "metadata": {
-        "description": "Log Analytics workspace ID for the Log Analytics workspace to which logs will be sent."
+        "description": "Azure Resource ID of the Log Analytics workspace for the Log Analytics workspace to which logs will be sent."
       }
     }
     ```